 The best plan would be to contact the Marina on VHF channel 80 or telephone 023 9282 2719 before attempting to enter the channel.

-In the closer approach to the Marina you will find a waiting pontoon just outside the sill, and this is connected to the shore.
-The sill opens automatically by water pressure, and at 1.6 m it folds down flat.
+In the closer approach to the Marina you will find a waiting pontoon just outside the cill, and this is connected to the shore.
+The cill opens automatically by water pressure, and at 1.6 m it folds down flat.
 At this point the red traffic lights change to green and boat drawing less than 1.5 m can enter.
 Bear in mind the entrance is only 7 m wide, and Outward Bound vessels have the right away.

-If you draw more than 1.5 m you will need to remain outside and keep an eye on the tide gauge, which indicates the depths of water available over the sill.
+If you draw more than 1.5 m you will need to remain outside and keep an eye on the tide gauge, which indicates the depths of water available over the cill.
 Obviously once there is enough water you can enter.

-The facilities within the Marina include water and electricity on the pontoons, toilets, laundry and showers ashore, together with diesel, petrol, and gas.
+The facilities within the Marina include water and complimentary electricity on the pontoons, toilets, laundry and showers ashore, Four hours worth of Wifi, together with diesel, petrol, and gas.
 They possess a 20 tonne travel lift, plus a crane.
-Marine specialists are onsite or can be organised through the Marina, or check the directory.
-A link to their website is provided below:

 Guide price : Free at anchor." (+Harbour Dues)